 Get what I’m saying?
 The real problem isn’t the pictures, it’s making more people contact and hire their services.
 Once we have established what the true goal of the company is, we can build a plan around that.
 In the end, we did develop a system where they can easily upload new photos, but at the same time, we also employed a few additional tweaks to increase leads and offered incentives for those that came on the site, so that they could eventually turn into real, paying customers.

 What Is Your Goal?

-The biggest challenge business owners face is trying to setup a different goal for their website and their business.
+The biggest challenge for a small business owner to face is trying to set up different goals for his website and his business.
 To get the most out of your website, you should explain your business goals to your web designer.
 A good one should be able to take this piece of information, along with other relevant details of your business, and develop a website and marketing plan that is designed to help you achieve your goals.
 In almost all cases, businesses strive to achieve one thing: more sales.
 Those days of “online brochure” websites are gone.
 Today, there are numerous ways to transform your business website from a “simple source of info” to a “sales machine.”
 At the end of the day, it comes down to what you wish to achieve.